 You can also rent a pocket WiFi router, if you want to be connected wherever you go during your stay in Japan.Services like Japan Wireless lets you order online in advance and pick up the device at the airport when you arrive.

-Top 10 Gaijin-Friendly Coworking Spaces in Tokyo
+Top 10 English-Friendly Coworking Spaces in Tokyo

 You wouldn’t want to waste time looking for a good café to work at the moment you’re in Tokyo!
 It’s best to prepare ahead and search for the best coworking spaces to book, so you know where to stay and receive all the features you need, from fast Internet to your own space to focus.
 With that said, here are the awesome places you can work in, whether you need it for a few hours a day, or an entire month!

-1. Blink Smart Workspace
+2. Blink Smart Workspace (Roppongi)

 The Blink Community is an international coworking space that offers everything you need in style.
 It’s one of the top international coworking spaces in Tokyo, making it the perfect gaijin-friendly work spot!